 All Rights Reserved.

-Each ticket allows entry to this exhibition and Kader Attia: The Museum of Emotion, also showing in Hayward Gallery.
+Each ticket allows entry to this exhibition and Kader Attia: The Museum of Emotion.

 Get free entry to all exhibitions at Hayward Gallery and enjoy Members' private views.

 Try changing the date selection, or other filters and searching again

 Visit the exhibition in the company of special guests and Hayward Gallery’s curatorial team.
 Tours take place on Thursdays at 6.30pm and Saturdays at 2pm, and take approximately 45 minutes.

 Karan Rinaldo, Collections Specialist, Photographs, The Metropolitan Museum of Art